Menopause and Sleep: Why it Changes and How to Improve it

 Hot flashes and night sweats

-Hot flashes and night sweats are hallmark symptoms of menopause that can abruptly wake you from sleep.
+Hot flashes and night sweats are hallmark symptoms that menopause is approaching that can abruptly wake you from sleep.
 Even brief awakenings can disrupt your sleep cycles, leaving you feeling unrested the next day.

 Mood changes and anxiety